Animation camera: Examples of professional animation cameras (16 and 35 mm)

-The Bell & Howell 2709 (Design 27, first made in 1909) is the prototype of the Acme, and the Acme is the prototype of the Oxberry.
-Each employs a fixed pin and "shuttle" movement mechanism for film registration and film advancement, respectively.
+The Bell & Howell 2709 (design 27, first made in 1909) is the prototype of the Acme, and the Acme is the prototype of the Oxberry.
+Each employs a fixed pin and shuttle movement mechanism for film registration and film advancement, respectively.
 Other names associated with Acme were Producer's Service Corporation and Photo-Sonics, both of which firms manufactured Acme products at various times.
-As Warners was an Acme equipment owner and operator, it is likely that Wile E. Coyote's "ACME supplier" actually is an homage to the Acme equipment employed to photograph the films.

 16 mm

 The 16 mm Bolex camera is often used for amateur and semi-professional single frame filming, either using its built-in spring drive, or an attached electric single-frame motor.